dashed-slug/wallets/readme.txt

 == Changelog ==

+= 5.0.1 =
+- Add: The coin adapters admin page now includes a helpful link to a page explaining the concept and showcasing the available coin adapters.
+- Improve: The template loader introduced in `5.0.0` is improved to allow use by other extensions.
+- Change: The JavaScript code that detects HTML comments that have been stripped by minifiers now outputs to the browser console, not alert box.
+- Fix: When adding a deposit UI via the Widgets admin screen, the default size for the QR code is no longer 10 pixels.
+It is now blank, which sets the size automatically to match the container.
+- Fix: Incompatibility with *Two Factor Authentication* plugin that was originally fixed in `4.3.1` regressed in version `5.0.0` but is now fixed again.
+- Fix: Remove unminified copy of jQuery UI stylesheet.
+- Fix: A CSS issue previously made it impossible to remove wallet widgets from the admin widget area, on desktop screens.
+This is now fixed.

 = 5.0.0 =
 - Improve: The UIs are now more easily overridable by themes.
 A template loader can load markup for these UIs from a theme or child theme, falling back to the plugin's templates if needed.